edm00se/blog/_posts/2015-01-29-a-few-connected-thoughts.md

 As you can see, there are many sessions which have great appeal to developers and play to the relevent and dev community trending themes I mentioned above.
 There were two time blocks in which I didn't find much of interest/relevence to myself, for where my development skill level is.
 That being said, I was very glad to find myself in some great sessions and discussions with both non-IBM developers and IBMers.
 I can see why people like LotusSphere.

 ### Community
 As with my previous experiences with Lotus/Domino/XPages conferences, the development community strikes me as strong and closely knit.
-This is evidenced by the passion, effort, level of sharing, and consumption of :beers: beer that was ascribed to by all in attendance (IBMers, Business Partners, and Customers).
+This is evidenced by the passion, effort, level of sharing, and consumption of 🍻 beer that was ascribed to by all in attendance (IBMers, Business Partners, and Customers).
 I wouldn't have it any other way and I look forward to our next meeting, as ConnectED/LotusSphere or somewhere or something else.

 ### Aside: My Chalk Talk